jtnqr/jTnqr/README.md

 # Welcome to my Github Profile!

-Hello there!
-My name is Julius W. and I'm an undergrad Informatics Engineering student that is learning new stuff everyday towards the fastly changing technology for the future.
+Hello!
+I'm Julius W., an ambitious undergraduate student pursuing a degree in Informatics Engineering.
+My passion for staying up-to-date with the latest technological advancements has led me to constantly expand my knowledge and skills, shaping me into a confident and competent individual ready to contribute to the future of technology.

-## My Interests:
+## Here are some topics that I am interested in:

-- Internet of Things 🌐
+- The Internet of Things (IoT) 🌐
-- Artifical Intelligence 🤖
+- Artificial Intelligence (AI) 🤖
-- Android Development 📱
+- Android app development 📱
-- Back-End Development 💻
+- Back-end development 💻

 ## My Finished Project:

-- [The Electionn](https://github.com/Jtnqr/the-electionn): an online voting system built with CodeIgniter 4.
-The project includes features such as student views, admin dashboard views, database management system, final votes, and more.
-It was designed to select OSIS chairperson and has a secure authentication system.
+- [The Electionn](https://github.com/Jtnqr/the-electionn): The Election is an online voting system constructed using CodeIgniter 4.
+The project boasts of a range of features including student views, admin dashboard views, a database management system, final votes, and more.
+Its primary objective is to elect the OSIS chairperson, and it comes with a secure authentication system to ensure the integrity of the voting process.

-## Currently Learning:
+## I am currently learning the following programming languages:

 - Python 🐍
 - Java ☕️